lendkhoa/algorithm-py/designs/elements_of_programming_interview_snippets.md

 ```

 # Making largest island
 You are given an n x n binary matrix grid.
-You are allowed to change at most one 0 to be 1.
+You are allowed to change at most one 0 to be 1.<br>

-Return the size of the largest island in grid after applying this operation.
+Return the size of the largest island in grid after applying this operation.<br>

-An island is a 4-directionally connected group of 1s.
+An island is a 4-directionally connected group of 1s.<br>

-❓Check if we can go diagonally
+❓Check if we can go diagonally <br>

 ![making-largest-island](../resources/making-largest-island.jpeg)